-By the end of this semester, students will be expected to perform at the Novice Mid to Novice High level of proficiency in Arabic based on the ACTFL Proficiency Guidelines 2012.
+By the end of this semester, students will be expected to perform at the Intermediate Low to Intermediate Mid level of proficiency in Arabic based on the ACTFL Proficiency Guidelines 2012.
 This means that students will be expected to do the following:

 - 1. In the "speaking" area of the language: - a.
-Manage successfully a number of uncomplicated tasks in straightforward social situations, using rehearsed utterances. - b.
-Handle conversation in a few predictable topics necessary for survival in the target language culture such as basic personal information, a limited number of activities, preferences, and immediate needs. - c.
-Respond to simple, direct questions or requests for information. - d.
-Ask a few basic questions, using memorized utterances and formulae. - 2.
+Manage successfully a number of uncomplicated tasks by creating with the language in straightforward social situations. - b.
+Handle conversation in a few predictable topics necessary for survival in the target language culture such as information about self and family, home, daily activities and preferences, and most travel and accommodation needs. - c.
+Respond to simple, direct questions or requests for information.

+- d.
+Ask a variety of questions to obtain simple information, such as directions, prices, and services. - 2.
 In the "writing" area of the language: - a.
-Meet limited, basic, practical writing needs using lists, short messages, postcards, and simple notes. - b.
-Express themselves in the context in which the language was learned by relying mainly on practiced material. - c.
-Focus on common elements of daily life. - d.
+Write short, simple communications, compositions, and requests for information in loosely connected texts about personal preferences, daily routines, common events, and other personal topics. - b.
+Manage to control basic sentence structure and verb forms. - c.
 Recombine learned vocabulary and structures to create simple sentences on very familiar topics. - 3.
 In the "listening" area of the language: - a.
-Understand information from sentence-length speech, one utterance at a time, in basic personal and social contexts with contextual or extra-linguistic support (although comprehension may be very uneven)

-- b.
-Understand speech dealing with areas of practical needs such as highly standardized messages, phrases, or instructions, if the vocabulary has been learned. - 4.
+Understand information from sentence-length speech, one utterance at a time, in basic personal and social contexts with contextual or extra-linguistic support (although comprehension may be very uneven) - b.
+Understand speech dealing with highly familiar and predictable topics. - 4.
 In the "reading" area of the language: - a.
-Understand, fully and with relative ease, key words and cognates as well as formulaic phrases across a range of highly contextualized texts. - b.
-Understand predicable language and messages such as those found on train schedules, roadmaps and street signs. - c.
-Drive meaning from short, non-complex texts that convey basic information with the help of contextual or extra-linguistic support.

-Required Textbooks:

-- 1. Alif Baa, Introduction to Arabic Letters and Sounds, 3rd edition, Georgetown University Press.
-Kristen Brustad, Mahmoud Al-Batal, and Abbas Al-Tonsi - 2.
-Al-Kitaab fii Ta'allum Al-Arabiya, A Textbook for Beginning Arabic, 3rd edition, Georgetown University Press.
-Kristen Brustad, Mahmoud Al-Batal, and Abbas Al-Tonsi

-Recommended Materials:

-- 3. Recommended web site: Arabic verb conjugator, https://qutrub.arabeyes.org/ - 4.
-Additional materials (handouts, practical activities related to the main subjects) will be added in class when needed.

-Important

-This course is open to students who have never studied Standard Arabic and thus cannot read it or write it.
-If you have had any formal or informal instruction of Standard Arabic, please contact Youssef Haddad yah@ufl.edu to arrange for a placement test.
-Students who fail to report any knowledge of Standard Arabic will be removed from the course; this may happen after the Drop-Add period.

-Grading Scale & GPA Equivalent:
+Understand short, non-complex texts that convey basic information and deal with basic personal and social topics to which the reader brings personal interest or knowledge. - b.
+Understand main facts and supporting details in short connected texts featuring description and narration, dealing with familiar topics.

-А A- B+ В B- C+ С C- D+ D D- Е 100- 92.9- 89.9- 86.9- 82.9- 79.9- 76-73 72.9- 69.9- 66.9- 62.9- 59- 93 90 87 83 80 77 (2.0) 70 67 63 60 (0) (4.0) (3.67) (3.33) (3.0) (2.67) (2.33) (1.67) (1.33) (1.0) (0.67)
+А A- B+ В В- C+ С C- D+ D D- Е 100- 92.9- 89.9- 86.9- 82.9- 79.9- 76-73 72.9- 69.9- 66.9- 62.9- 59- 93 90 87 83 80 77 (2.0) 70 67 63 60 (0) (4.0) (3.67) (3.33) (3.0) (2.67) (2.33) (1.67) (1.33) (1.0) (0.67)

 Students will need to earn a C or higher to use this course toward a major or minor and/or earn General Education Credit.
 To receive writing requirement credit, a student must receive a grade of C or higher and a satisfactory completion of the writing component of the course.
-For further information on UF's Grading Policy, see:
+For further information on UF's Grading Policy, see: https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/

-https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/